ogeesan/bpod-docs-testing/docs/user-guide/protocol-development.md

   - Protocol folders can be organised into subfolders within Protocols/
 - Other files used exclusively by your protocol can also reside in this folder.
 For now, you just need the one you saved.

-> [!NOTE]
+!!! note
-> When a protocol is run, Bpod will add the protocol folder into [MATLAB's Path](https://mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html) where the protocol m-file is stored.
+    When a protocol is run, Bpod will add the protocol folder into [MATLAB's Path](https://mathworks.com/help/matlab/matlab_env/what-is-the-matlab-search-path.html) where the protocol m-file is stored.
->

 ### Protocol Setup (code that runs before the behavior session starts)

 - On the next line of your protocol file, add `global BpodSystem`